 Pool of expertise

-Data protection law is complex, and it is almost impossible for one individual to have expert knowledge on everything from An individual who can be identified or is identifiable from data. rights to international data transfers, to the application of appropriate technical and organisational security measures.
+Data protection law is complex, and it is almost impossible for one individual to have expert knowledge on everything from Under UK and EU data protection regulation, data subjects have a number of rights available to them, including the right to be informed, access, rectification, erasure, restrict processing, data portability, to object and further rights in relation to automated decision making and profiling. to international data transfers, to the application of appropriate technical and organisational security measures.
 Moreover, there are significant sector nuances (derived both from the GDPR itself and the range of other sector-specific rules and regulations out there) that mean a “data protection expert” will not always be an expert in your sector.
 In addition, the global nature of business and data flows means that organisations are often having to comply with, and therefore their DPO must understand, multiple jurisdictions’ data protection regulations.

 In summary, the knowledge and technical know-how required to accurately apply the varied, and often competing, requirements of multiple jurisdictions’ data protection laws, coupled with Sector-specific expertise, is hard to find in one DPO.
 Outsourcing, however, means that you don’t have to rely on one person knowing it all.
 By outsourcing to a provider for which data protection is their “thing”, you are benefitting not only from your designated DPO and their expertise but also a pool of other DPOs’ knowledge and experience.
 This means that whatever data protection related quandary you face, by being able to draw upon the knowledge base of a whole team of DPOs, you are likely to be able to find an answer, regardless of sector or jurisdiction.
 Though of course, the larger the team, the more likely to possess the requisite knowledge.